Foundry Agent Deploy

 Step 1: Collect Agent Configuration

-Use the project endpoint from the project context (see Common: Project Context Resolution).
+Use the project endpoint from the project context (see Common Project Context Resolution).
 Ask the user only for values not already resolved:

 - Agent name — Unique name for the agent